dmurooka/dmurooka/README.md

 Additionally, I am the founder and leader of Larry's School of Ballet, one of Japan’s premier ballet schools, where I combine business expertise with technology to enhance operations and the student experience.

 I am pursuing a Master of Science in Computer Science and a Graduate Certificate in Data Science at the University of Colorado Boulder.
-This academic journey complements my practical experience in software engineering, data science, and cloud computing/networking.
+This academic journey complements my practical experience in software engineering, machine learning, and cloud computing/networking.

 ## Skills